qbzzt/etherdocs/startingout/readme.md

 ### Kovan

 Click on the MetaMask fox icon to open it.
 At the top of the popup you see your current network, by default the Main Ethereum Network.
 Click it and select **Kovan Test Network**.
 Now you're connected to the test network.

 To deploy a contract you need gas, which you need to buy with ether.
 Luckily, the Kovan network has two ways to get ether for free:
 1. Get your account address.
 It appears in MetaMask under the network you're using.
 Click it to copy to the clipboard.
+1. If you do not have a GitHub account, [get one here](https://github.com/join).
 1. If you have a GitHub account, [click here](https://faucet.kovan.network/), log on using that account, and paste your address.
-If you do not have a GitHub account, [get one here](https://github.com/join).

 ### Deploy and Test